-In fact, out of 254 Texas counties, 177 of them—about 70 percent—have been designated as Health Professional Shortage Areas by the U.S. Health Resources and Services Administration as of 2014.* And that means new graduates of health care training programs can do very well in most areas of the state.
+In fact, out of 254 Texas counties, 199 of them—about 78 percent—have been designated as Health Professional Shortage Areas by the U.S. Health Resources and Services Administration.1 And that means new graduates of health care training programs can do very well in most areas of the state.

 Beyond these demographic changes, some other trends are also making a significant contribution to the rising need for new health and medical professionals in this state.
 For example, around one-third of all adult Texans are obese, putting them at much greater risk of developing chronic ailments that require treatment and other services.1

 All of the above statistics represent just a few of the many reasons why health care is such a good option for career-minded Texans to consider.
 And here's one more: The number of potential employers is staggering.
-For example, in 2012, Texas was home to about 630 hospitals alone—including about 80 in the Houston area, 42 in the Dallas area, 39 in and around Forth Worth, and 32 in the San Antonio area.***
+The state has about 650 hospitals—including 83 in the Houston area, 43 in the Dallas area, 40 in and around Forth Worth, and 38 in the San Antonio area.3

 So, which general areas of the Texas health care sector have the most compelling opportunities?
 Here are seven of the best, including many within fast-to-train-for allied health fields:

-As of May 2015, Texas employs more LVNs than any other state, and it ranks second in the number of RNs.
-Despite those facts, more nurses will continue to be needed.
-And you can make a very comfortable living as a nurse in this state.
-The average salary for RNs in Texas was $69,890 in 2015.
-For LVNs, it was $45,130.†
+So more nurses will continue to be needed.
+And you can make a very comfortable living in this career.
+The average salary for RNs in Texas was $72,890 in 2018.
+For LVNs, it was $46,990.4

 2. Medical Technology

-- About 4,650 diagnostic medical sonographers (i.e., ultrasound technologists) were employed in the state.
-They earned almost $75,000 per year, on average.
+- About 4,870 diagnostic medical sonographers (i.e., ultrasound technologists) were employed in the state.
+They earned $71,580 per year, on average.

 3. Health Care Assisting